Jawwad-123/Quran-Hadees/README.md

 Thank you for your interest in contributing to this project!
 To keep things clear and organized, please note the following:

 1. **Project Ownership**
-   - This project is maintained by [Your Name], and all contributions become part of the project under its existing structure.
+   - This project is maintained by the owner Jawwad Ahmed, and all contributions become part of the project under its existing structure.

 2. **Contributions & License**
    - By submitting a contribution (code, documentation, etc.), you agree that it may be used, modified, or distributed as part of the project.